Matei Ghica: Origins and early life

 The Ghica family was ultimately of Albanian origin.
 It was first attested c.
 1600 at Köprülü or Ioannina, before becoming intertwined with the Phanariote aristocracy in Istanbul.
 A late-18th-century account by the Wallachian boyar Matei Cantacuzino described the Ghicas as first entering Moldavia with Matei Ghica's paternal great-great-grandfather, Grigore, who traded there in the 1630s.
 This was during the reign of Vasile Lupu, who made him a Postelnic and a permanent envoy to the Sublime Porte (Kapucu).
 His son, known as Grigore I Ghica, became Prince of Wallachia in the 1660s, as the first of the dynasty to ascend to the throne of either principality; his wife Maria was from the Sturdza family, which belonged to Moldavia's boyardom.
 Their son, also named Matei, had only served as Dragoman, in 1727.
 His wife, and Matei Jr's grandmother, was Princess Roxana or Roxandra, a member of the Mavrokordatos family and daughter of Alexander the Exaporite.
 The two Mateis are sometimes confused, leading some authors to describe Roxana, a highly educated woman, as Matei Jr's wife (on the basis of this identification, she is called the first female physician in Romanian history).

-Clan records indicate that Matei Jr himself was born in 1728 as the oldest child of Grigore II, who was had served as Dragoman of the Porte and had begun his first reign in Moldavia, and his wife Zoe "Zoița" Manos, daughter of the physician-philosopher Michail Manos.
+Clan records indicate that Matei Jr himself was born in 1728 as the oldest child of Grigore II, who had served as Dragoman of the Porte and had begun his first reign in Moldavia, and his wife Zoe "Zoița" Manos, daughter of the physician-philosopher Michail Manos.
 Museologist Colette Axentie describes her as Greek, noting that she was "beautiful, intelligent, and energetic."
 The progeny also included (in reported chronological order): George, Grigore, Smaragda, and Scarlat.
 The details of his birth and age are contested by other sources.
 In their 1727–1730 letters to Chrysanthus Nottara, both Grigore and Zoe refer to their several children as growing up.
 One of the sons is mentioned therein as Chrysanthus' godson, and they are all revealed to have been educated in Iași by the monk Ioannikios.
 In late 1727 and early 1728, the entire family, including Roxana, was attested in Hotin Fortress, then at Iași—except for the ruler, who was fighting the Budjak Horde in Tigheci.